Big Data & Training 101: What You Need to Know

 The basis of what I’m talking about here is engagement.
 And the best way to drive engagement is with game-based learning.

-How Does Game-Based Learning Fit In?
+How Does Game-Based Training Fit In?

-Game-based learning makes learning fun by morphing boring content into a learning game.
+Game-based training makes learning fun by morphing boring content into a learning game.
 But more importantly, it turns employees from passive readers to active participants.
 And that will drive more participation, thereby generating useful big data.

 Let’s look at how game-based learning tackles some of the challenges of generating useful big data.